oliversavio/oliversavio.github.io/_posts/2016-03-28-profiling-with-java-agents-part-two.markdown

 -  `printMetrics()` will be invoked by our agent code on shut-down and will print out the metrics.

 ### Registering a custom Class File Transformer
-In the first post we implemented the `premain` method and displayed a "Hello World!
+In the [first post][Part1] we implemented the `premain` method and displayed a "Hello World!
 Java Agent" message.
 In order to modify byte-code we need to write and register a custom `ClassFileTransformer`.
 This is done by using the `addTransformer` method of the `java.lang.instrument.Instrumentation` interface.

 {% highlight java %}
 package com.oliver.jagent;